 Prior to her work on Council, Diane was deeply impacted by her extensive nursing career, spanning areas such as emergency, intensive trauma, and cardiac care.

 “My 51 years of nursing experience brings a strong sense of compassion, fairness and helping to do what is right and do all I can to improve the quality of life of our citizens.”

 Befitting her history in nursing, Diane will be honoured at the Negev Gala in order to raise funds for the Trauma Resilience Centre, in Sderot, Israel, just 8 kilometres from Gaza.

-“When Elliott Steinberg, the Executive Director of JNF Calgary, told me about the Trauma Resilience Centre that provides therapy for children and adults suffering from PTSD – I was all in.
+“When I heard about the Trauma Resilience Centre that provides therapy for children and adults suffering from PTSD – I was all in.
 Having run the Trauma Unit at Foothills, and having a deep understanding and insight into how traumatic incidents on youth and children can impact mental health for a lifetime, this was a perfect fit to make a tangible difference.
 Thousands of families in Israel are affected every day by the terror of living in emergency mode, and with little notice.”

 Gayla’s husband, Brian, a Calgary lawyer and Negev Committee co-chair, concurs.

 “Our relationship with Diane spans three decades, both as colleagues working together on fundraising initiatives and as close friends.
 I know her to be an honorable and trusted friend to the Jewish community, exemplified by her various actions on behalf of the people and causes she cares about deeply.”

 Diane’s relationship with the Jewish Community dates back to her early nursing days at the Foothills Hospital, where she worked with a number of notable Jewish doctors.
 During this time, she joined the JCC, where she met many new faces and utilized the fitness facility and other amenities.